Search this site

 As for my condition, I realized it when I was rudely awakened by a noise.
 When I opened my eyes I found a giant of a man bending over me with a raised knife.

-Just like I had forgotten to lock the door, I had forgotten to extinguish the lantern and I could clearly see the features of my enemy.
-His shadow had traversed through the length of the room and blended with the darkness outside.
+I had not only forgotten to latch the door, but I had also forgotten to extinguish the lantern and therefore could clearly see my enemy.
+His shadow traversed through the length of the room and blended with the darkness outside.

 I broke out in cold sweat!

-I rose and sat on the bed.
+I rose at once and sat on the bed.
 Then I joined my palms in salutation and said, "Come my lord, please come."

 "None of your trickery now.
 Hand over the keys to the cupboard," he thundered, "else ... you can see what I have in my hand.
 It will not remain in my hand, and you will see it in your belly."
 So saying he brought the knife a little closer to my abdomen.